NeiloErnesto89/SW_CA2/README.md

 * Requirement 2: Requirement 2: GenericStack and GenericQueue Classes:
 Classes to implement are the IStack and IQueue interfaces given

+* Use Maven in tandem with Junit as a build management tool to help us
+* undertake our testing.
+It gives us our structure

+SRC folder subdivided into main & test (test acting as associated java folder, mirroring the java folder) The goal of unit testing to test individual units/blocks of code (e.g. methods) within a class.
+The idea is to commit to testing early and consistently.
+Rerun unit tests (regression) to check for potential knock on effects.

+Mainly use pom.xml file (Maven) for adding dependencies

 1. Abstraction Example
 ```java
 public abstract class Shape